-Additionally, IVC has recently created a Student of Concern Team, comprised of campus members trained and experienced in working with students who pose a risk to the safety of the campus community.
-The Crisis Team is also still in existence, and will be called upon by Campus Security as needed.
+Additionally, IVC has a Student of Concern Team, comprised of campus members trained and experienced in working with students who pose a risk to the safety of the campus community.
+The Crisis Team is also available, and will be called by Campus Security as needed.

 We, as faculty, staff, and administrators, are often a student's first point of contact when s/he is experiencing emotional distress.
 This guide was created to provide you with resources in the event that you encounter a student who demonstrates a need for support outside of your scope of duties.
-If you are unsure about how to handle a situation on campus involving a student, please feel free to contact any of the individuals on page 19 for guidance.
+If you are unsure about how to handle a situation on campus involving a student, please feel free to contact any of the individuals on page 18 for guidance.